emagiz/emdocs/mds/microlearning/basic-mendix-connectivity-configure-emagiz-mendix-connector.md

 - Access to a Mendix application
 - Access to the Deploy phase of your eMagiz project
 - A connection between Mendix and eMagiz Designed and Created
 - Using eMagiz Mendix version 4.2.0 or higher.
-For legacy configuration please see [Install guide eMagiz Connector for Mendix](upgrade-eMagizMendixConnector.md)
+For legacy configuration please see the user guide **Install guide eMagiz Connector for Mendix**

 ## 2. Key concepts
 This micro learning centers around configuring a eMagiz Mendix Connector